 One of the best ways to keep your finger on the pulse of project progress is through real-time visuals.
 With Wrike’s interactive Gantt charts, you can do just that.

-You can map out upcoming projects using timelines and set up task dependencies with the drag-and-drop Gantt diagram tool.
+You can map out upcoming projects using timelines and set up task dependencies with our Gantt diagram tool, which allows for easy dragging and dropping.
 The charts can provide you with snapshots and baselines for multiple projects, so you can stay up to date with all of your responsibilities in one place.

 Custom item types